qq2100803/CryptoMamba/README.md

 ## 🔧 Requirements

-To install the requirements you can use:
+To install the requirements, you can use:

 ```
 pip install -r requirements.txt
 ```

 <p align="justify" >
-If you have difficulties installing `mamba_ssm`, please follow the instructions in <a href="https://github.com/state-spaces/mamba">its GitHub repository</a>.
+If you have difficulties installing <code>mamba_ssm</code>, please follow the instructions in <a href="https://github.com/state-spaces/mamba">its GitHub repository</a>.
 </p>

 ## 💡 Usage